FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 ## Interaction Between the Operator and the Pods

-The operator communicates with processes running inside the FoundationDB pods at multiple stages in the reconciliation flow.
+The operator communicates with podNames running inside the FoundationDB pods at multiple stages in the reconciliation flow.
 The exact flow will depend on whether you are using split images (which is the current default) or unified images.

 ### Split Image

-When using split images, the `foundationdb` container runs a `fdbmonitor` process, which is responsible for starting the `fdbserver` processes. `fdbmonitor` receives its configuration in the form of a monitor conf file, which contains the start command and arguments for the fdbserver process.
+When using split images, the `foundationdb` container runs a `fdbmonitor` process, which is responsible for starting the `fdbserver` podNames. `fdbmonitor` receives its configuration in the form of a monitor conf file, which contains the start command and arguments for the fdbserver process.
 This configuration can vary based on dynamic information like the node where the pod is running, so the operator provides a templated configuration file, which contains placeholders that are filled in based on the environment variables.
 That templating process is handled by the sidecar process in the `foundationdb-kubernetes-sidecar` container.
 The sidecar also provides an HTTP API for getting information about the state of the configuration in the pod.
 The sidecar mounts the config map containing dynamic conf as its input directory, and shares an `emptyDir` volume with the `foundationdb` container where it can put its output.

-The flow for updating the fdbserver processes has the following steps:
+The flow for updating the fdbserver podNames has the following steps:

 1. The operator updates the monitor conf template in the `sample-cluster-config` config map.
 There is one monitor conf template for every process class the cluster uses.
 2. The operator calls the sidecar API to check the hash of the output monitor conf and compare the hash to the desired contents.